arjit-32/Computer-Science-Primer/src/content/articles/git-12.md

 ---
 title: Fetch, Pull & Push in Git
-meta_title: Fetch, Pull & Push in Git – Managing Remote Repositories in 2025
+meta_title: Fetch, Pull & Push in Git | CS Primer
 description: Master the essential Git commands – fetch, pull, and push – to keep your local and remote repositories synchronized and up to date in 2025.
 author: Arjit Sharma
 series: ["git"]